AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## Will I be notified when my preemptible instances are about to be released?
 How will I be notified?

 Yes, you will be notified when your preemptible instances are about to be released.
-When your preemptible instance needs to be released due to a spot price change or insufficient resources, the instance first enters the To Be Released state and then is automatically released in five minutes.
+When your preemptible instance needs to be released due to a spot price change or insufficient resources, the instance first enters the To Be Released state and then is automatically released in 5 minutes.

 You can use Cloud Monitor to subscribe to notifications for interrupted preemptible instances.
 For more information, see [Set event notifications](/intl.en-US/Deployment & Maintenance/Event notifications/Set event notifications.md).